Climate Change

 How do Scope 3 emissions compare to Scope 1 and 2?

 It depends on your company, but for many companies, Scope 3 emissions are the biggest chunk.
 These are emissions from your value chain: all of the activities you engage in as you create and bring your product to market.
-Quite often, all of the emissions embedded in the raw materials or services you purchase, the airline miles you fly, the commutes of your employees -- these add up to much more than your electric bill (Scope 2).v
+Quite often, all of the emissions embedded in the raw materials or services you purchase, the airline miles you fly, the commutes of your employees -- these add up to much more than your electric bill (Scope 2).

 Calculating my company’s carbon footprint seems complex – how will I know the measurement is accurate?